cepthomas/NBagOfTricks/README.md

 # NBagOfTricks
 C# things collected over the years.
-It's broken into two components:
+It's broken into several projects building separate dlls.

-- Core non-UI things.
-- UI controls and utilities, depends on Core.
+Targets:

-Targets .NET Framework 4.7.2.
+- .NET Framework 4.7.2 (Core, UI, SimpleIpc, PNUT)
+- .NET5 (Core, UI, PNUT, ScriptCompiler).

 No dependencies on third party components.

 Probably I should make this into a nuget package at some point.